Ceremonial guardsman honors families, flag

 |0

-This work, Ceremonial guardsman honors families, flag [Image 1 of 3], by SrA Holly Mansfield, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Ceremonial guardsman honors families, flag, by A1C Travis Beihl, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT